Nixplay claims that its Seed WiFi frame is the most popular digital picture frame in its category sold in the USA. And that is probably right.

-The display has a matte coating to reduce reflection, and I would certify that they have done a good job here.
-The Nixplay Seed uses an IPS display which provides excellent colors across all viewing angles.
+The display has a matte coating to reduce reflection, and I would certify that they have done an excellent job here.
+The Nixplay Seed uses an IPS display, which provides excellent colors across all viewing angles.

-The display has a resolution of 1280 x 800 px which results on a dots-per-inch value of almost 150 which makes images look very sharp.
+The display has a resolution of 1280 x 800 px, which results in a dots-per-inch value of almost 150, which makes images look very sharp.

 The Seed is for placement on a surface only; there is no wall mount.